 Bond Conditions for DWI Child Passenger

 If you are arrested for DWI with a child passenger, the judge will almost certainly require you to have an ignition interlock device installed on your vehicle once you are released from jail.
 Although you have not been convicted of an offense, and are presumed to be innocent, the judge is allowed to impose any reasonable condition of bond to ensure the safety of the community.
 An ignition interlock device should be expected.

 Outcomes for DWI Child Passenger

 The best outcomes are obviously a dismissal, a no-bill, or being found not guilty by a judge or jury.
 Short of that, obtaining a probated sentence instead of time in state jail is desirable.
-It’s important to point out that deferred adjudication is not a possibility for DWIs in Texas at this time.
 If a jail sentence is imposed, the minimum sentence is six months in state jail facility which must be served day-for-day.

 Learn more about DWI investigations and prosecution.

-If you or a loved one has been arrested on a charge of DWI Child Passenger, call us at (817) 203-2220 for a complimentary strategy session.
+If you or a loved one has been arrested on a charge of DWI Child Passenger and in need of a DWI lawyer, call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will:

 - Discuss the facts of your case;